fthiella/fthiella.github.io/_posts/2017-04-04-scheduling-kettle-jobs.md

 2  | 2017-04-14      | Web Apps        | update_ps_json     | 2017-04-14 15:03:37 | 2017-04-14 15:05:54 | 2                |      |         |
 3  | 2017-04-14      | Web Apps        | update_patients    | 2017-04-14 15:05:59 |                     | 1                |      |         |

-here we can see that the task `DWH` / `dim_doctors_update` was executed successfully (esitocaricamento=0), the task `Web Apps` / `update_ps_json` ended up with an error (esitocaricamento=2), while the task `Web Apps` / `update_patients` didn't finish yet (maybe it's still running, maybe it hang...).
+here we can see that the task `DWH` / `dim_doctors_update` was executed successfully (`esitocaricamento=0`), the task `Web Apps` / `update_ps_json` ended up with an error (`esitocaricamento=2`), while the task `Web Apps` / `update_patients` didn't finish yet (maybe it's still running or maybe it hang...).

-Whenever we start a new job, we will generate a single row with esitocaricamento=1:
+Whenever we start a new job, I will generate a single row with esitocaricamento=1:

 data_esecuzione | flagtipotabella | nometrasformazione | esitocaricamento | dtiniziocaricamento
 ----------------|-----------------|--------------------|------------------|--------------------
 2017-04-14      | DWH             | dim_doctors_update | 1                | 2017-04-14 15:00:01

-and we will add it to the logs table with an *Insert/Update* step using the lookup keys (`data_esecuzione`, `flagtipotabella`, `nometrasformazione`).
+and I will add this row to the logs table with an *Insert/Update* step using the lookup keys (`data_esecuzione`, `flagtipotabella`, `nometrasformazione`).

 Then, whenever the task end succesfully, we will generate a row with the same lookup keys `('2017-04-14', 'DWH', 'dim_doctors_update')` but
 `esitocaricamento=0` and the current_timestamp as the end datetime, and eventually the number of rows read, written and updated.

-We are still using an *Insert/Update* task that will change the status from 1 to 0, will leave the starting datetime untouched, and will add the end datetime and the number of rows read, written and updated.
+Using an *Insert/Update* task the status will be updated from 1 to 0 (great!), the starting datetime will be left untouched, and will add the end datetime and the number of rows read, written and updated.

 Whenever the task end unsuccesfully, we are doing the same but we will update the status from 1 to 0.